Frequently Asked Questions

 We do not accept insurance, as our priority is providing the highest quality, client-centered care without the restrictions often imposed by insurance companies.
 Many clients choose to pay out-of-pocket because insurance can come with privacy concerns, limitations on diagnoses and treatment, session caps, and potential impacts on permanent health records.
 By remaining out-of-network, we can fully tailor treatment to your needs rather than being restricted by insurance requirements.

 That said, we understand the importance of making therapy accessible.
-We’re happy to provide superbills upon request—these are detailed receipts that you can submit to your insurance company for potential reimbursement, depending on your specific plan.
+We’re happy to provide superbills upon request which are detailed receipts you can submit to your insurance company for potential reimbursement, depending on your specific plan.
 If you’re unsure about your out-of-network benefits, we encourage you to reach out to your insurance provider to explore your options (and see the next question & answer below!).
 And if using insurance is a priority, we’d be happy to provide referrals for providers who are in-network with your plan.

 How do I find out if I will get reimbursement from a superbill?